polisYoyae/bitcore-payment-protocol-polis/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/dsahpay/bitcore-dash/blob/master/CONTRIBUTING.md) on the main bitcore-dash repo for information about how to contribute.
+See [CONTRIBUTING.md](https://github.com/dsahpay/bitcore-polis/blob/master/CONTRIBUTING.md) on the main bitcore-polis repo for information about how to contribute.

 ## License